Updated on October 16th, 2024 by Felix Martinez

 Dividend Analysis

-Although the dividend experienced a decrease of approximately 20% in 2010 due to the adverse impact of the Great Financial Crises on the real estate mortgage market, the dividend has grown steadily every year from 2011 onward.
+Although the dividend decreased by approximately 20% in 2010 due to the adverse impact of the Great Financial Crises on the real estate mortgage market, it has grown steadily every year from 2011 onward.

-Specifically, over the past decade, the company’s dividend has grown at a compound annual growth rate of 6.4%, mirroring its earnings-per-share growth over the same period.
+Specifically, the company’s dividend has grown at a compound annual growth rate of 6.4% over the past decade, mirroring its earnings-per-share growth over the same period.

 Source: Investor Relations

 Moving forward, we believe that First National may slow down the pace at which it grows its dividend.
-This is because the current payout ratio already appears relatively high at 72%, and profitability could decline in the coming years due to higher interest rates.
+This is because the current payout ratio, at 64%, already appears relatively high, and profitability could decline in the coming years due to higher interest rates.

 Final Thoughts